 Benaras Hindu University: This is the largest and oldest university in north India.
 Spread over an area of 2,000 acres, this great place of education was established by Pt.
 Madan Mohan Malaviya.
 Today the campus has faculties of Arts, Science, Music, Sanskrit, Languages, Engineering, Statistics and Medical to name a few of them.

 The university also has the huge Vishwanath temple which was built and maintained by the Birla family.
-The Sunderlal Medical center has all the modern facilities of medical field is also located in the university campus.
+The Sunderlal Medical center has all the modern facilities of the medical field is also located on the university campus.

-Sarnath: About ten kms from Varanasi, is the place where lord Buddha after enlightenment gave his first sermon or as the Buddhist say set the wheel of dharma or law rolling.
-Today Sarnath is considered as one of the richest place to have antiques since the Ashoka period to the 12th century.
+Sarnath: About ten km from Varanasi, is the place where Lord Buddha after enlightenment gave his first sermon or as the Buddhist say set the wheel of dharma or law rolling.
+Today Sarnath is considered one of the richest places to have antiques since the Ashoka period to the 12th century.
 Suggested reading on the Buddhist places in Uttar Pradesh.

-Chunar: Chunargarh of ‘Chandrakanta’, the classic novel by Babu Devakinandan Khatri is 40 kms from the city of Varanasi.
+Chunar: Chunargarh of ‘Chandrakanta’, the classic novel by Babu Devakinandan Khatri is 40 km from the city of Varanasi.
 Today the place is known as Chunar.
-Along one of the meanders of Ganges, where the Kaimur Hills are taking a North face, are built the imposing fort of Chunar.
+Along one of the meanders of the Ganges, where the Kaimur Hills are taking a North face, are built the imposing fort of Chunar.

 Kaushambi: The mention of this town can be seen in the Mahabharata.
 It is said that the Pandav brothers lived here.
-Budhha visited this place many times and the gave sermons after his enlightenment in 6th and 9th century.
+Budhha visited this place many times and gave sermons after his enlightenment in the 6th and 9th centuries.
 Kaushambi developed as a major center for Buddhism.
-The ruins of an old fort tells the saga of the towns antiquity.
-Kaushambi is 185 kms from Varanasi.
+The ruins of an old fort tell the saga of the antiquity of the town.
+Kaushambi is 185 km from Varanasi.

 Vindhyachal: There are many Shaktipeeths in India.
 These are the places where the Goddess of power is said to be residing and people worship her viz- Goddess Durga.
 Vindhyachal is one of such peeths or abode of Shakti.
-The place is 90 kms from Varanasi.
-The temples of Vindhyavasini Devi, Asthbhuja and Kalikhoh are a must visit here.
+The place is 90 km from Varanasi.
+The temples of Vindhyavasini Devi, Asthbhuja and Kalikhoh are a must-visit here.

-Kaimoor Wildlife Sanctuary: Kaimoor sanctuary, located on the Uttar Pradesh – Bihar border, is spread over an area of 500 sq. kms.
+Kaimoor Wildlife Sanctuary: Kaimoor sanctuary, located on the Uttar Pradesh – Bihar border, is spread over an area of 500 sq. km.

 Ganga Festival: A festive experience like none other awaits you at Ganga Festival at Varanasi.

-Kartik Purnima: Celebrated in the month of November-December is the sacred day, when the ghats of Varanasi come alive with thousands of brightly-lit earthern lamps.
+Kartik Purnima: Celebrated in the month of November-December is the sacred day when the ghats of Varanasi come alive with thousands of brightly-lit earthen lamps.

-Buddh Purnima: This festival is celebrated with pomp and gaiety in Sarnath.
+Buddha Purnima: This festival is celebrated with pomp and gaiety in Sarnath.
 This day Lord Buddha was born.
 A large fair is held in Sarnath and the relics of Buddha are taken out in a procession for public viewing on this day.
-Buddh Purnima is celebrated during the month of May.
+Buddha Purnima is celebrated during the month of May.

-Bharat Milap: Around Dussehra a fair is held in Nati Imli which celebrates the return of Lord Rama from 14 years of exile.
-His reunion with his younger brother Bharat is celebrated as Bharat milap.
-This festival is attended by the king of Kashi in royal flavour.
+Bharat Milap: Around Dussehra, a fair is held in Nati Imli which celebrates the return of Lord Rama from 14 years of exile.
+His reunion with his younger brother Bharat is celebrated as Bharat Milap.
+This festival is attended by the king of Kashi in royal flavor.
 The festival is attended by at least a million devotees.
 Held in the month of October / November.

-The Ramlila: The Ramlila of Ramagar is famous far and wide.
+The Ramlila: The Ramlila of Ramnagar is famous far and wide.
 The Ramlila is based on the Ramcharitramanas by Tulsidas.
-The month ling festival is usually held during October / November and it sees the performance of many ancient rituals.
+The month-long festival is usually held during October / November and it sees the performance of many ancient rituals.

 Nakkatyya: This festival again is based on the Ramayana.
 The episode in the epic where the sister of Ravana tries to influence Lakshmana to marry her but instead Lakshman chops off her nose.
 On hearing this Ravana vows revenge against the brothers.
 This incidence in the epic is one of the reasons why Sita was abducted by Ravana.
 The festival is held in Chetganj with much fan fair.

-Mahashivratri: Though Mahashivratri is celebrated throughout India, Varanasi has some special charm in the celebration the festival.
-During the festival a procession is taken out from the Maha-Mritunjaya temple to Kashi Viswanath Temple.
+Mahashivratri: Though Mahashivratri is celebrated throughout India, Varanasi has some special charm in the celebration of the festival.
+During the festival, a procession is taken out from the Maha-Mritunjaya temple to Kashi Viswanath Temple.

-The Dhrupad Mela: In the month of March a five day long music festival is organised on the Tulsi Ghats. during the five days renowned artists from all over the country perform Dhrupad here.
-This festival is one of the major tourist attraction of Varanasi.
+The Dhrupad Mela: In the month of March a five-day-long music festival is organized on the Tulsi Ghats. during the five days, renowned artists from all over the country perform Dhrupad here.
+This festival is one of the major tourist attractions of Varanasi.

-Varanasi or Banaras, since ages has been famous for the handicraft items.
-The delicate and intricate work on the sarees, carpets, wooden works are unmatched.
+Varanasi or Banaras, since ages, has been famous for the handicraft items.
+The delicate and intricate work on the sarees, carpets, wooden works is unmatched.
 The famous Banarasi Silk Sarees and Brocades are every women’s dream.

-Apart from the Silk Sarees, Brocades and Carpets Banaras also offers you Brassware, copperware, Ivoryware, stone inlay work, Glass beads and bangles, wood and clay toys, Zari work and exquisite gold jewellery.
-The main shopping areas of the city are the City chowk, Godoulia, Vishwanath lane, Gyan Vapi, Thatheri Baazar, Dasashvamedh, Goldhar and Lahurabir.
-The Emporia and Souvenir shops approved by the UP tourism are good place to look for genuine and good stuff too purchase.
+Apart from the Silk Sarees, Brocades and Carpets Banaras also offers you Brassware, copperware, Ivory ware, stone inlay work, Glass beads and bangles, wood and clay toys, Zari work and exquisite gold jewelry.
+The main shopping areas of the city are the City chowk, Godoulia, Vishwanath lane, Gyan Vapi, Thatheri Baazar, Dasashvamedh, Goldhar, and Lahurabir.
+The Emporia and Souvenir shops approved by the UP tourism are a good place to look for the genuine and good stuff too purchase.

 - Government of India Tourist Office – 15B, The Mall, Cantt, (Near Hotel Paris and Clarks), Varanasi, Uttar Pradesh, India.

-- Government Of India Tourist Information Counter – Babatpur Airport, Varanasi, Uttar Pardesh, India .
-(Open during the flight timings)
+- Government Of India Tourist Information Counter – Babatpur Airport, Varanasi, Uttar Pradesh, India.